top of page

 Parking is available for Brown hockey at no charge in any of several small lots shared by the university’s athletic venues.
 Complete directions to these lots can be found here.
 Fans unable to find a spot in a lot can utilize free on-street parking in the area around the auditorium.
 Finding an available spot can be tricky at times, but patient visitors should be able to find spots within easy walking distance of the facility.

-Meehan Auditorium’s large white dome can be seen from far away, as the arena was built on the highest point of the athletic complex.
 Fans will be greeted upon entering the rink by a stuffed Alaskan Brown Bear.
-The concourse circles the arena and features a standing room on either end of the rink.
-All seats are folding wooden chairs painted brown, and red gold, and feature excellent views of the ice.
+A concourse circles the arena, separating the upper and lower seating sections.
+There are areas for standing room on either end of the rink.
+All seats are folding wooden chairs painted brown, red, or gold and feature excellent views of the ice.

 Return on Investment 5

-Tickets are priced at ten dollars for adults and seven dollars for youths.
-Waiting until bus game day will add another two dollars to the price.
-Parking is free in the athletic complex parking lot behind Meehan Auditorium or on the streets surrounding the rink.
+Tickets are sold as general admission, priced at fifteen dollars for adults and ten dollars for youths.
+Parking is free in the athletic complex parking lot near Meehan Auditorium or on the streets surrounding the rink.
 As mentioned before, no concession item costs more than five dollars.

-Brown University displays a hockey history proudly and that’s worth a couple of extra points.
-Banners for every player to go on and play in the NHL, PHF or Olympics can be found as you traverse the arena.
-Trophy cases are loaded with hardware in the front lobby, and plaques honoring every captain and coach in Brown history hang proudly.
+Brown University displays its hockey history proudly, and that’s worth a couple of extra points.
+Banners for players who went on to play pro hockey or in the Olympics can be found around the concourse.
+Trophy cases in the lobby are loaded with hardware, and plaques honoring every captain and coach in Brown history hang proudly.
 All-Americans and All-Conference players are recognized.
 Banners honoring conference championships, NCAA tournament appearances, and Frozen Fours hang from the rafters.

 As you enter Meehan Auditorium, you are greeted by paintings of the “Brown Hockey Legends,” seven individuals who have been instrumental in the establishment and growth of Brown hockey.
 Meehan Auditorium doubles as a museum for Brown hockey history.
 It’s quite fitting for the home of two of the oldest hockey programs in the country.